 Volunteers must be 16 years of age or older to volunteer without a chaperone in the store.
 Volunteers between 14-15 years of age must be accompanied by an adult chaperone.

 Volunteers are needed Monday-Saturday (hours vary) in the following areas:

-- Administrative Support: Be a donation previewer and answer questions about potential furniture donations to the store.
+- Donations Office Assistant: Be a donation previewer and answer questions about potential furniture donations to the store.

 - Warehouse Support: Help with pricing and appraising, floor assistance or furniture repairs

-- Cashier/Concierge: Work cash register proficiently, know sales promotions for the day, direct customers to the concierge desk, answer general questions and guide customers through store.
+- Cashier/Concierge/Greeter: Work cash register proficiently, know sales promotions for the day, direct customers to the concierge desk, answer general questions and guide customers through store.

-- Truck Helper: Assist on one of our automatic-transmission box trucks to pick up donations to bring back to the ReStore.
+- Truck Driver Assistant: Assist on one of our automatic-transmission box trucks to pick up donations to bring back to the ReStore.